yochitha41/M1_Projectgoal_employee_record_system_software/1_Requirement/readme.md

  * Adding the employee data in the record
  * Showing the List of all employees data in the record
  * Modify the employee name in the records
+ * Searching the employee name in the records
  * Delete the employee data in the record
  * Exit the application